john-corcoran/internetarchive-downloader/README.md

 The available flag can be viewed using: `python3 ia_downloader.py verify --help`, and is as follows:

 - `--nopaths`: if the files have been moved from their original locations, then using this flag will instruct the script to only check that the hash values listed in the Internet Archive metadata reside somewhere in the download folder, rather than additionally checking that they are in the expected relative locations.
 This should still be fine for most use cases, but would not report on edge cases such as duplicate copies of a file with the same hash value having been deleted.

+## Privacy, log data, and uninstallation

+This script only shares data with the Internet Archive to facilitate file downloads.
+No other third party services are communicated with.

+Log data is stored by default in folder `ia_downloader_logs` (created in the folder that the script is executed in).
+These logs capture system details (including Python version and operating system), command line arguments used, and events occurring during script execution.
+Credentials are not recorded in these logs, but will be retained on the local system in terminal history and in a plaintext file in either `$HOME/.ia` or `$HOME/.config/ia.ini` as per [Internet Archive Python Library guidance](https://archive.org/services/docs/api/internetarchive/api.html#configuration).

+Full uninstallation can be achieved by:

+1. Deleting the script and any other downloaded files (e.g. the readme and license).
+2. Deleting the logs folder (`ia_downloader_logs` by default).
+3. If desired, removing records of Internet Archive credentials stored in terminal history or in folders listed above.
+4. If desired, removing the Internet Archive Python Library and Python runtime.

 ## Known issues